djalbat/occam-lexers/README.md

 These are not very edifying, you are encouraged to have a look at Occam's [Parsers](https://github.com/occam-proof-assistant/Parsers) examples instead.
 However if you must, see the `index.html` file in the `examples` directory and read on.

-Each of the examples has a textarea in which the corresponding lexer's grammar is shown.
-Note that grammars are in JSON format and the regular expressions are supplied as strings with the usual escaping.
-You can change both the grammar and the content to be matched dynamically, and see the resulting tokens.
+Each of the examples has a textarea in which the corresponding lexer's entries are given in JSON format.
+The entry patterns themselves are supplied as strings with the usual escaping.
+You can change both the lexical entries and the content to be matched dynamically, and see the resulting tokens.

 ## Building